 Tim has experience in advising on all aspects of intellectual property protection, its commercialisation and enforcement and disputes.
 Tim assists clients with management of intellectual property portfolios in Australia and overseas including trade mark filings, prosecution and oppositions in Australia and overseas.
 A significant proportion of Tim’s work is in biotechnology and other high technology industries.
 This work includes drafting and negotiating complex licence and technology transfer agreements, clinical trial agreements, research and development agreements, collaboration agreements, manufacturing and quality agreements, and marketing agreements.

 Tim has extensive experience advising IT and telecommunications service providers, as well as government and corporate clients procuring, software (including software development), software-as-a-service, IT services and telecommunications services.

 Tim advises clients on data protection and privacy legislation including privacy policies and statements, data collection practices, data sharing arrangements and mandatory data breach notification.
 He assists public sector and private sector clients operating or entering into Australia as well as organisations operating overseas.

 Tim has a Bachelor of Laws (Honours), Master of Laws and a Bachelor of Science, all from the University of Melbourne.

-The Legal 500 Asia Pacific: Australia – Intellectual Property and Technology
+The Legal 500 Asia Pacific: Australia – Intellectual Property, 2022 edition

-- Best Lawyers in Australia – Recognised for Education Law – Since 2021 edition
+- Best Lawyers in Australia – Recognised for Education Law (Melbourne, AU) – Since 2021 edition

 - Legal 500 Asia-Pacific – Recommended Lawyer for Technology, Media & Communications – 2014 to 2016

-- Doyle’s Guide – Recommended Lawyer for Technology, Media & Telecommunications – Vic, 2018
+- Doyle’s Guide – Leading Technology, Media & Telecommunications Lawyers – Victoria, 2018 edition

 - Lawyers Weekly Australian Law Awards – Finalist for Intellectual Property Team of the Year – 2016